Image source: Pinterest

 - Decor ideas: Disperse floral arrangements a safe distance from yoga mats throughout the space.
 Also, light little votives or use battery-operated ones.
 For the lounge space after yoga class, bring in colorful pillows, lanterns, and a special yoga wrap on the back.

 - Food ideas: Keep food light after class.
 Think fruit, nuts, finger sandwiches, or acai bowls.

 - Drink ideas: Smoothies or spa waters infused with cucumber, lemon, orange, or strawberry.

-Throw her a shower that’ll reflect her sense of adventure.
+Throw a shower that’ll reflect their sense of adventure.
 Find someone in your friend group who has a great backyard or locate a park that has the right space for the key elements, and pitch a tent and sleeping bags for a campout.
 These include things like a bbq meal, roasting s’mores around a fire, and sharing lots of laughs over games and good stories.

 - Food ideas: BBQ, hot dogs, s’mores, mini pies.